-Acknowledgement: We are grateful to Michel Ghertman for valuable comments on an earlier draft, and to participants at the 2007 conference held in honour of Oliver Williamson in Nice.
-We also thank Jean-Luc Gaffard and GREDEG working paper seminar participants at the University of Nice - Sophia Antipolis.
+Acknowledgement: We are grateful to two anonymous referees.
+We also thank Michel Ghertman for his insightful comments and participants at the 2007 conference held in honour of Oliver Williamson in Nice for valuable critics on an earlier draft.
+Jean-Luc Gaffard, Jacques Laurent Ravix and GREDEG working paper seminar participants at the University of Nice - Sophia Antipolis are also greatly acknowledged.